samuelngs/apple-emoji-linux/README.md

 ### Disclaimer

 The code provided is for educational purposes only.
-Apple & Apple Color Emoji is a trademark of Apple Inc., registered in the U.S. and other countries.
+Apple is a trademark of Apple Inc., registered in the U.S. and other countries.